VincentWei/minigui-docs/user-manual/MiniGUIUserManualChapter1.md

 1.4 Optional Components of MiniGUI
 ----------------------------------

-Except for the MiniGUI product, Feynman Software also provides some MiniGUI component products and other MiniGUI applications such as mSpider.
-Figure 1.1 shows the product line of Feynman Software.
+Except for the MiniGUI product, FMSoft also provides some MiniGUI component products and other MiniGUI applications such as mSpider.
+Figure 1.1 shows the product line of FMSoft.

 ![](media/image2.jpeg){width="4.760884733158355in"
 height="2.801240157480315in"}\
-Figure 1.1 Product line of Feynman Software
+Figure 1.1 Product line of FMSoft

 mGUtils provides users with several functional templates that allow users to write code for commonly used functions.